Simplify financial aid language for prospective students

 In 2014, Eric Johnson was hired by the University of North Carolina at Chapel Hill to increase low-income access by reducing financial aid confusion.
 But his biggest barriers were internal—financial aid staff resisted changing long-standing language.

 For those of us who “speak financial aid,” it is easy to overlook confusing terms or phrases.
-To safeguard against this, financial aid shops can implement a jargon-reduction audit using a free language complexity estimator, the Gunning Fog Index.
-This tool can guide editing judgment and gain stakeholder buy-in for implementing change.
+To safeguard against this, financial aid shops can adjust their student communication strategies by implementing a jargon-reduction audit using a free language complexity estimator, the Gunning Fog Index.
+This tool can guide editing judgement and gain stakeholder buy-in for implementing changes.

 Win-win: Jargon reduction benefits students and institutions